pcapriotti/optparse-applicative/README.md

   <> help "Target for the greeting" )
 ```

-You can see that we are defining an option parser for a string argument, with
+One can see that we are defining an option parser for a `String` argument,
-*long* option name "hello", *metavariable* "TARGET", and the given help text.
+with *long* option name "hello", *metavariable* "TARGET", and the given help
-This means that the `target` parser defined above will require an option like
+text.
+This means that the `target` parser defined above will require an
+option like

     --target world